Management Response

 Update the Country Office Resource Mobilization Strategy to reflect new programmatic priorities as outlined in the new Strategic Note 2018 – 2023 and to capture emerging fundraising opportunities.
 UN Women Rwanda Country Office 2019/01 Completed The strategy to mobilize through UNDAP joint programmes has been successful and efforts to mobilize for the SP implementation have also yielded results.
 The office continues to explore possibilities with non traditional donors and non resident donors.

 Strengthen Resource Mobilization and supporting communication and advocacy capacity within the UN Women Rwanda Office.
-UN Women Rwanda Country Office 2023/06 Ongoing The capacity of UN Women Rwanda staff in Resource Mobilization and communication and advocacy activities will continue to be strengthened through targeted learning sessions.
+UN Women Rwanda Country Office 2023/06 Overdue-Initiated The capacity of UN Women Rwanda staff in Resource Mobilization and communication and advocacy activities will continue to be strengthened through targeted learning sessions.
 A communications training was held in 2019.
 In September 2020, Communication and M&E officers conducted a training for all UN Women staff on internal and external communications.
 The training covered topics related to effective presentations, branding, capturing and documentation of results, and knowledge management.
 In terms of Resource Mobilization, this role is still largely carried out by the Representative and the Senior Programme Officers.
 Resource mobilization has been successful and in 2020, 100% of the budget was available.
 In 2021, 80% of the total budget is available.

 Recommendation: Recommendation 7: UN Women Rwanda should lead the development of a systematic mechanism of screening all joint programmes for alignment to gender equality and women's empowerment programming principles.